APAC assesses education providers and their programs of study to determine whether a program meets the Accreditation Standards.

 Full cycle accreditation assessments are undertaken every five years, with out-of-cycle accreditation assessments undertaken as required at any point within the five year period.

-An education provider due for its full cycle accreditation assessment submits an application for accreditation for its program(s) of study to be assessed against the Accreditation Standards.
+An education provider due for its full cycle accreditation assessment submits a Submission for Accreditation for its program(s) of study to be assessed against the Accreditation Standards.
 An Assessment Report is prepared based on the information provided by the education provider as well as the observations of the assessors, and is informed by meetings with staff, students, supervisors and other stakeholders.
 The onus is on the education provider to demonstrate that it and its programs meet the Accreditation Standards.

 Assessments of new programs yet to commence may take the form of an on-paper assessment.
 A follow-up site visit assessment of these ‘under development’ programs would then be conducted and are scheduled once students have commenced.